a-karma/Bogor_Workshop/DAY_4/Session3.md

 1   132504    -28.853933    -2.079242   -28.853933    -28.853933    0.000000    -2.079242   -2.079242   -28.853933    -28.853933    -28.853933
 1   132540    -48.089888    -3.465403   -48.089888    -48.089888    0.000000    -3.465403   -3.465403   -48.089888    -48.089888    -48.089888
 ```
-This does not tell us how probable each genotypes are because the values are relative to the best one (0.0000000).
-We need a kind of "independent" value that tells us the genotype probability.

-To do that, a Master student of ours, Deborah Greer, made a small custom script that can change genotype likelihood into genotype probability based on Bayesian Theorem together with Alberto Carmagnini.

-You need to use the script to change the genotype likelihood file into genotype probability file using the provided script as below.
+This is a tab separated file which give us the log likelihood of each 10 possible genotype at the site for one individual genome.
+We can use this value to calculate the probability that this individual possess any specific genotype using this data using Bayesian statistics.
+We have provided you a small python script that can do this.

+To run this script type:

 ```{bash gpf, eval=FALSE}
 python3 all_genotype_likelihoods_v3.py $FILE.glf $FILE.gpf
 ```

-> Challenge: Make a one liner to do this simultaneously for all 18 .glf files!
+> Challenge: write a one line script to automate this for all 18 .glf files!

 Have a look at the resulting .gpf file using the `head` command.
 The resulting file should look like this:
 ```{bash gpf_view, eval=FALSE}